howtographql/howtographql/content/backend/graphql-js/6-authentication.md

 </Instruction>

 The Prisma database schema in `src/generated/prisma.graphql` and along with it the API of the Prisma service have been updated.
-The API now also exposes CRUD operations for the `User` type as well operations to connect and disconnect `User` and `Link` elements according to the specified relation.
+The API now also exposes CRUD operations for the `User` type as well as operations to connect and disconnect `User` and `Link` elements according to the specified relation.

 ### Extending the application schema